devleaks/followthegreens/docs/preferences.md

 with default custom light values (color=white, intensity=20, size=20)
 as explained above.

-Path objects for lights are relative to the `followthegreens/lights` folder.
+Path objects for lights are relative to the `followthegreens / lights` folder.

 ### Taxiway Light Objects